Search

 • Has a subsidiary classification of Class 1 (1.1,1.2, 1.3 above the exemption limits), Class 4.3, Class 6.1 (Packing Group I), Class 8 (applies only to UN numbers N2977 and UN2978).

-• Identification number - UN Number either within the center of the placard or on an orange panel safety mark (see the table for “other safety marks) when required in Sections 4.15.2 of Part 4 in the TDG Regulation.
+• Identification number - UN Number must be displayed either within the center of the placard in the white rectangle or on an orange panel safety mark (see the table for “other" safety marks) without the letters “UN” next to the placard when required in Sections 4.15.2 of Part 4 in the TDG Regulation.
 Except for Class 1, Explosives; UN numbers are only required for:

 • “Inhalation Hazard” words on two opposite sides of the containment for dangerous goods:

-• as listed in Special provision 23 in Schedule 2 of the TDG Regulations,
+• as listed in Special provision 23 and as required in Special provision 105 of Schedule 2 of the TDG Regulations,

 • classified in Class 6.1, Toxic substances because the dangerous good meets the inhalation toxicity criteria and Class 2.3, Toxic Gases